August 2011 Liberal Party of Newfoundland and Labrador leadership election

-The Liberal Party of Newfoundland and Labrador leadership election, August 2011 was prompted by Yvonne Jones' announcement that she would be stepping down as Liberal leader, once her successor was chosen, due to health reasons.
+The Liberal Party of Newfoundland and Labrador leadership election, August 2011 was prompted by Yvonne Jones' announcement that she would be stepping down as Liberal leader, once her successor was chosen, for health reasons.
 Her announcement came 62 days before the October 2011 provincial election.

 Former Member of the House of Assembly (MHA) and cabinet minister Kevin Aylward was chosen as the Liberal leader on August 14, 2011.

 Timing

 Jones served as the interim party leader following the 2007 provincial election, and was sworn in as party leader on May 28, 2011.
 Jones had been acclaimed leader after being the only candidate to file nomination papers for the leadership in July 2010.
 On August 16, 2010, she announced she had breast cancer and would be taking a leave of absence for treatment, but would vowed to return and fight the election.
 Jones returned to the House of Assembly for the Spring sitting and had already started making policy announcements for the election when she announced her resignation.
 Jones held a news conference on August 9, 2011, where she announced her resignation stating that her white blood cell count had not recovered and her immune system was too weak to fight an election as leader, though she would seek re-election in her district.